mozilla/django-browserid/docs/api/javascript.rst

    .. js:function:: getInfo()

       Fetch information from the
+      :func:`browserid_info <django_browserid.helpers.browserid_info>` tag,
-      :attr:`Info view <django_browserid.views.Info>`, such as a CSRF token or the parameters for the Persona popup.
+      such as the parameters for the Persona popup.

+      :returns: Object containing the data from the info tag.

+   .. js:function:: getCsrfToken()

+      Fetch a CSRF token from the
+      :attr:`CsrfToken view <django_browserid.views.CsrfToken>` via an AJAX
+      request.

-      :returns: Deferred that resolves with the results of the AJAX request.
+      :returns: Deferred that resolves with the CSRF token.

    .. js:function:: didLoginFail([location])